idaholab/moose/framework/doc/content/source/problems/EigenProblem.md

 - `JFNK` - Jacobian-free Newton Krylov:  Users are responsible for providing a preconditioner.
-This allows users to build a customized preconditioner, such as a sweeper, that might be more efficient for their underlying problems.
+This allows users to build a customized preconditioner, such as using a sweeper in radiation transport, that might be more efficient for their underlying problems.

 !listing test/tests/problems/eigen_problem/preconditioners/ne_pbp.i